Skip to content

 • Use "Leave It" Command: Train your dog to respond to the "leave it" command, discouraging inappropriate chewing.

-• Immediate Redirection: When caught in the act, redirect your dog to a sanctioned chew toy immediately and reward positive behavior.
+• Immediate Redirection: When caught in the act, redirect your dog to a sanctioned chew toy immediately and reward positive behaviour.

 • Consistent Practice: Reinforce the training technique consistently to establish positive chewing habits.